Ditch the resolutions and go for goals to set yourself up for success!

 Goal: Over the next 6 months I will work towards getting 7-8 hours sleep each night.
 I will accomplish this with 6 individual goals – one each month – that will bring me to this point.
 I will outline those goals in my sleep journal.

-• resolutions vs goal settingWhat is my Why?
+- What is my why?
 I want to feel more rested and more able to tackle my workday and enjoy my family.
 I feel tired much of the time and I know it’s because I’m not getting enough sleep.

-• What is my What?
+- What is my what?
 I will chunk this goal into small steps each month to improve my sleep hygiene and move me towards 7-8 hours of sleep each night.
 I will keep a sleep journal to outline my monthly plan and chronicle my successes and challenges.

-• Do I know Myself?
+- Do I know myself?
 I want to sleep more because I know I don’t feel my best without enough sleep.
 I will feel more rested when I achieve my goal.
 I will feel proud and satisfied that I did something so important for myself and that I prioritize self-care.

-• How do I Self-talk?
+- How do I self-talk?
 I understand that I may encounter roadblocks along the way to change and I will be patient and flexible during this process.
 I will feel accomplished that I set out to do something that will help me live a healthier, happy life.

-Now that you’ve got a roadmap, are you ready to set some goals and make 2022 your year?
+Now that you’ve got a roadmap, are you ready to set some goals and make 2025 your year?
 There’s no time like the present to get started.

 Rest well & wake up ready to go!